It is important you understand what census date is and how it may impact you.

 Each unit of study has a census date, based on the session in which it is taught.
 This is the date when your enrolment in your unit of study is finalised and you become academically and financially liable.

-The census date is the last date you will be able to finalise or withdraw from any units of study, finalise your residency status, suspend your studies or discontinue your course without it affecting your grades.
+The census date is the last date you will be able to finalise or withdraw from any units of study, finalise your residency status, suspend your studies or discontinue your course without it affecting your grades or being financially liable for units of study.

-If you discontinue a unit or your course after the census date you will receive a grade of Discontinued not to count as failure (DC), or Discontinue fail (DF) and will remain financially liable.
+Domestic students who discontinue a unit or course after the census date will receive a grade of Discontinue fail (DF) and will remain financially liable.
+International students will only be able to discontinue from a unit if they’ve been impacted by circumstances beyond their control.
+Find out more about dropping units.

-Your fee payment date is always earlier than the census date.
 You need to pay your tuition fees by the payment due date(s) outlined on your Student Financial Statement.
+You can also view fee payment dates on our Study dates page.

 If you’re a Commonwealth supported student, the census date is the final day for you to: